kaikue/Oceania/README.md

     - Block breaking animation
         - crop to CTM- pipes are really noticeable
     - Dark colored borders
-- Mod support (additional classes & jsons in mod folder)
 - Favorite items so they don't get mass-transferred (or dropped?)
-- WAILA
 - Player:44 throws exception when collecting dropped itemstack? (dropping itemstack in wrong chunk?)
 - Click outside of inventory or press R to drop item in world
 - Sliding puzzle lock
     - 3x3 version
     - test solution checking
-- Raycast block breaking and mine closest one instead
 - Pipes
     - Transfer items- how?
     - CTM variations: solid, sametype
 - Move basic item attributes (attack damage, break speed, harvest level) to JSON with defaults
 - Move JSON parsing to separate module, it doesn't belong in World
 - Structures with background- define characters to be pairs of foreground and background blocks
-- Fix acceleration being preserved if releasing left and pressing right at the same time
 - Enemies drop healing hearts when killed
 - When player is hurt, make the whole player image flash red
 - Menus